-Name: Date Submitted:
+Name: Da te Submi tted:

 Address:

 Street City State Zip

-Cell Phone:Other Phone ne:
+Cell Phone: Other Phone:

-Course/Program: Start Date:
+Course/Program: Start [Date:

-If dropping more than one course, pleas e list additional courses:
+If dropping more than one co ourse, please list a dditional courses:

 Reason for Withdrawal:

 Date of Last Attendance

-I am currently working in a field related to my area of st udyYe esNo
+I am currently working in a f ield related to my area of s tudy YesNo

 If Yes, Employer:

-I understand that I am responsible for s my withdrawal.
-I further understand the and the customer services coordinator in obligations to the department.
-I underst be approved by an administrator before at I will meet will n order to clarify and that all court th the financial the amounts or se/program w l aid coordinator of my financial ithdrawals must
+I understand that I am responsible for submitting all payments owed as of the time of my withdrawal.
+I further understand that I will meet with the financial aid coordinator and the customer services coordinator in order to clarify the amounts of my financial obligations to the department.
+I understand that all course/program withdrawals must be approved by an administrator before the withdrawal becomes official.

 Student Signature: Date:

-For O ffice Use Only
+For Office U se Only

-Date of School's Determination that the Student Withdre ew:
+Date of School's Determinati on that the Studer nt Withdro ew:

-Student Initiated Administrator In nitiated
+Student InitiatedAdm ninistrator Initiated l

-RequestApprovedDenied
+RequestApproved Denied

 Comments: Student ID #

-Administrative Designee Signature: Page 68 Date:
+Administrative Designee Sigr nature: Date: